Hi. I’m Jennie.

 Greetings from San Francisco!

 Most recently, I spent a three-and-a-half-year stint as a product manager at Google, where I juggled people, decisions and deadlines and occasionally travelled the world.
 I shipped Google Play Games at Google I/O earlier this year, focused on developer experience.
-Right now, I’m working on some personal gaming, data and hardware projects right now to scratch all my pent-up creative itches, while consulting for some Bay Area startups.
-Yes, I’m writing code again (although between you and me, I never stopped).
+After leaving Google, I spent some time working on personal gaming, data and hardware projects to scratch all my pent-up creative itches, while consulting for some Bay Area startups.
+I’m now on the founding team at a startup in an interesting space, straddling data and people.
+We’re looking for more engineers!
+(Isn’t everyone?)

 Before I moved to Silicon Valley from my tea-drinking homeland, I founded a startup in Edinburgh aimed at understanding the world’s emotions, based on my PhD research into natural language processing technology.
 Funded by 4iP, our most successful product was FestBuzz which catalogued the crowd’s opinion of Edinburgh Festival shows using Twitter and a dash of magic.